-Substance abuse and other behavioral problems don’t usually appear out of nowhere.
+Substance use and other behavioral problems don’t usually appear out of nowhere.
 Problems existed in the family before your teen started struggling or entered teen mental health treatment.
 Therapy helps your family identify disconnects in the family unit and how to heal those problems.

 When Do You Need Family Therapy?

 When one family member struggles, it affects the entire unit.
 Each individual feels the effects, much like a shock wave with separate and mutual impact.
 For true healing of your teen and everyone else in the family, you need family therapy.

 First and foremost, family counseling supports your teen’s efforts toward recovery, balance, and wellness.
 It’s important to understand that problems with one member of the family often show a more significant family problem exists.
 If you only treat your teen for their issues, you leave the rest of the family without wellness.
 The continuing problems in the family only drive your recovering teen or others back to the same types of issues in the future.

 Unlike individual counseling, family sessions work on solving clear problems in the group.
 This type of therapy takes less time than individual counseling to start seeing the positive effects.
 Your therapist tunes into specific issues and helps your family set clear goals for healing.
 You work together to achieve those goals.